plausible/docs/docs/subscription-plans.md

 ## How do I manage my subscription?

 Everything is self-serve within your account settings.
-There are no long term contracts and you can change your subscription tier or cancel your plan at any time.
-You don't need to call or contact us.
+There are no long term contracts and you can change your subscription or cancel your plan at any time.
 Here's how to [change your subscription plan](change-plan.md) and how to [cancel your subscription](cancel-subscription.md).

 Need any help or have a question about our subscription plans or your subscription?
 [Contact us](https://plausible.io/contact).